mikeqfu/pyrcs/docs/source/use-of-data.rst

 Use of data
 ===========

-For the use of the data collected from this package, please refer to this link: http://www.railwaycodes.org.uk/misc/contributing.shtm
+For the use of the data pre-packed with, and collected by, PyRCS, please refer to this link: http://www.railwaycodes.org.uk/misc/contributing.shtm